07495 310793

 I studied to achieve a CACHE Level 3 Award in Childcare and education.
 I progressed to being a Forest School leader and my role included one to one learning to assist individual children who needed help and support.

-I am really proud to be part of this exciting new venture at Cedarwood and to have the opportunity to continue my journey in child led development.
+I am really proud to be part of this exciting venture at Cedarwood and to have the opportunity to continue my journey in child led development.